 An increase in internet shopping has meant that the price of tack is now more or less the same regardless of where you buy it, although some companies may charge more for delivering to remote areas.
 Local, independent saddleries on the other hand may charge more because they have all of the costs associated with bricks and mortar stores.
 They also have the knowledge, expertise, and time to make sure you find exactly what you need.

-Taking this into account you can expect to pay around £300 for a full set of tack (including saddle, bridle, reins, bit, and martingale) or if your after Western tack approximately £900.
+Taking this into account you can expect to pay around £300 for a full set of tack (including saddle, bridle, reins, bit, and martingale) or if you’re after Western tack approximately £900.
 Headcollars can range from £5 for a synthetic head collar to £110 for a leather one.
 Lead ropes typically cost between £4 and £90 depending on the material.
 These prices are only a guide and you can very easily pay way more.

 How much do horse riding lessons cost in the UK?